Accessibility Tools

 • An Overview of Shoulder Blade Pain

-Shoulder blade pain can be confusing because the causes aren’t always obvious.
-This symptom can be a sign of something serious like a heart attack or lung cancer, or something as simple as sleeping wrong or poor posture at work.
+Shoulder blade pain doesn't always have an obvious cause.
+It can be a symptom of something serious like a heart attack or lung cancer.
+Or maybe you slept on it wrong or have poor posture at the computer.

 Read more